fultonj/antelope/glance/dist_import.md

 individual nodes, we can reproduce the problem which [the worker_self_reference_url commit](https://opendev.org/openstack/glance/commit/41e1cecbe63c778ce8e92519993c61588ea1f0cb) solves.
-An attempt to import an image will result in it being stuck in a state of `importing`.
+An attempt to import an image will result in it being stuck in a state of `importing` 2 out of 3 times.
+Though it will succeed 1 out of 3 times because the `glance image-stage` and `glance image-import` will be executed on the same host.

-The [test-import.sh](test-import.sh) script be configured to run the following commands:
+The [test-import.sh](test-import.sh) runs the following commands:
 ```
 glance --verbose image-create \
    --disk-format raw \